Best practices

 };

-Enable strictMode to reject non-numeric characters and cap the length at the country’s max as the user types.
-But, importantly, make sure to pair it with some form of feedback so the rejection isn’t silent, to avoid confusion.
-The simplest option is to enable strictRejectAnimation for a built-in shake/flash animation.
-For richer feedback (e.g. a toast that explains why the input was rejected), listen for the strict:reject event (plugin) or use the equivalent onStrictReject / strictReject callback (components).
+strictMode is on by default and rejects non-numeric characters while capping the length at the country’s max as the user types.
+Just as importantly, the rejection shouldn’t be silent — by default, strictRejectAnimation plays a built-in shake/flash animation so the user notices.
+For richer feedback (e.g. a toast that explains why the input was rejected), listen for the strict:reject event (vanilla JS library) or use the equivalent onStrictReject / strictReject callback (framework components).

 Set the initial country